he-yang/sheet-to-doc/source/WordTemplate.md

 - The name of the placeholder must exactly match the column header in the Excel spreadsheet, including case.
 - Placeholders can be used anywhere in the template, including paragraphs, tables, lists, etc.

+## Placeholder Appearances

+Placeholder can appear in any position in the Word template, including but not limited to:
+- Paragraphs
+- Tables
+- Lists
+- Headers
+- Footers
+- Text boxes
+- And more...